 On 14 July the UN Security Council (UNSC) adopted Resolution 2367, renewing the mandate of UNAMI until 31 July 2018.

-While confronting ISIL and other armed groups, it is essential that the Iraqi government protects all civilians and addresses the underlying sources of conflict between Sunnis, Shias and Kurds.
-The government of Iraq and the Kurdistan Regional Government must strictly uphold their obligations under international humanitarian law.
-Iraq's international supporters must ensure that all parties participating in the anti-ISIL military coalition take effective measures to ensure the consistent protection of civilians.
+While continuing to battle ISIL and other armed extremist groups, it is essential that the Iraqi government protects all civilians and addresses the underlying sources of conflict between Sunnis, Shias and Kurds.
+The government of Iraq and the KRG should actively prevent any further political polarization and armed conflict.